gazhds/Bachelor-Project/README.md

-# 🫁 Bachelor Thesis – Detecting Pleural Effusion in Chest X-rays with Clinical Features
+# 🫁 Bachelor Thesis – The Impact of Clinical Features on the Performance of Machine Learning Models Classifying Pleural Effusion

 **Author:** Gabriela Zhelyazkova
 **Program:** BSc in Data Science